micro-nova/AmpliPi/docs/manuals/streamer/TROUBLESHOOTING.md

 3. Start AmpliPi again (`systemctl start --user amplipi`).`

 ## Reimaging AmpliPro
-For directions on how to bring AmpliPro system back to a previous version, scan the QR labeled "Reimaging Instructions" on the links page at the start of this manual, or [click this link](https://github.com/micro-nova/AmpliPi/blob/main/docs/imaging_etcher.md).
+For directions on how to bring AmpliPro system back to a previous version, follow this link: www.amplipi.com/reimaging.
 It is a good idea to take a system backup before running this process; see the above section labelled "Taking and restoring configuration backups".

 ## Still need help?